 The first thing I was taught by my friend Philippa Gould at my local community garden, Eden in Clapham, is that you can be growing something every month of the year, even in winter.
 Winter broadbeans, peas and garlic.
 Most brassicas are planted in early summer but are harvested through winter (like brussels, kale and broccoli).
 If you are lucky to have a greenhouse you can even keep the salad leaves going into the depths of the dark winter days.

 Know and protect your soil.
 The soil of your allotment is the giant battery that powers all of your plant growth.
 Understand what it consists of (sand, clay, silt – a mix?), how fertile it is, how freely it drains water, does it have lots of lovely air pockets and a nice uncompacted structure.
 I don’t dig over my allotment because I feel the worms do a good enough job of that.
 But, to keep things simple for fellow newbies: 1) don’t tread on soil you’re growing on as it will squash the air pockets out and block root growth 2) replenish its nutrients annually with a thick layer of peat free compost or well rotted manure 3) watch it carefully through the year to understand how it holds water 4) rotate crops every year, never growing the same (except those perennials!) crops in the same place to prevent pest and disease build up.

 13) Talk to me

 … and to others 🙂 Allotmenteers are a friendly bunch and only too happy to help answer questions.
-I’m here if you ever need me, and there are lots of other grow your own newbies muddling through to make their allotments work.
+I’m here if you ever need me, ask a question in the community, and there are lots of other grow your own newbies muddling through to make their allotments work.
 No one knows everything because it’s impossible to know everything about plants in one life time.
 That’s the joy.
 Have fun and good luck!